RestComm/sip-servlets/sip-servlets-examples/click-to-call/readme.txt

 Note that path="/click2call" is important.

 To use:
-You can run Tomcat and naviagate to http://localhost:8080/click2call/.
+You can now run Tomcat or Jboss and navigate to http://localhost:8080/click2call/.
 You will see the index page where you can enter two SIP URIs.
 Enter the URIs of two SIP phones and click "Submit".
 The SIP phones don't have to be registered.
 I recommend using 3CX Phone and SJ Phone as the two phones in this demo